xjyes/p8105_final/Proposal.md

 ### Project Title

-Unlocking the Mystery: Are NYC Students’ Weights Telling a Hidden Story?
+Unlocking the Mystery: Are NY State Students’ Weights Telling a Hidden Story?

 ### Motivation